prokod/gradle-crossbuild-scala/README.md

 crossBuild {
     scalaVersionsCatalog = ['2.10': '2.10.6', '2.11': '2.11.12', '2.12':'2.12.8' ...]

     archive.appendixPattern = '_?'                  // Default appendix pattern for all builds

+    targetCompatibility.strategy = 'default'        // Default JVM target compatibility strategy oneof
+                                                    // default/smart/strict
     builds {
         v210
         v211 {
-            scalaVersions = ['2.11']        // By default derived from build name in short hand build name archive.appendixPattern = '_?'  // By default the value is "_?"
+            scalaVersions = ['2.11']                // By default derived from build name in short hand
+                                                    // build name
+            archive.appendixPattern = '_?'          // By default the value is "_?"
-                                            // In the default case will yield '_2.11')
+                                                    // In the default case will yield '_2.11'
+                                                    // If different from upper level config, it will override it. targetCompatibility.strategy = 'default'// By default the value is 'default'
-                                            // If different from upper level config, it will override it. ext = [:]                       // By defualt empty Map
+                                                    // If different from upper level config, it will override it. ext = [:]                               // By default empty Map
-                                            // Once populated entries are propagated as SourceSet ExtraProperties }
+                                                    // Once populated entries are propagated
+                                                    // as SourceSet ExtraProperties
+        }
     }
 }